 In order to determine what kinds of paperwork your company should maintain, you need to look at a few different factors.
 Is there anything your company does that should be written down?
 I need to know your mission-critical stats.
 Where can I find a record of the decisions made or the steps taken in the course of your work?
 What kind of documentation is required of your business by the various regulatory agencies?
 Permit files, project files, reports, publications, timecards, personnel files, contact files, and so on are all potential examples.

-It is important to establish which documents must be maintained by first considering how they pertain to your organization's goals, past, and current management structure.
+It is important to establish which documents must be maintained by first considering how they pertain to your organization’s goals, past, and current management structure.
 You need to maintain complete control over these corporate records since they are essential to the operation of your business.
 One control option is platform managed services.

 What is the record’s life cycle?